Shakeel Gavioli-Akilagun, s.a.gavioli-akilagun@lse.ac.uk, Department of Statistics. Office hours: Monday 9:00 - 10:00 AM, COL 8.05.

 Where appropriate, we will use Jupyter notebooks for lab assignments, demonstrations, and the course notes themselves.

-In the first week, we will introduce the basic concepts of the course, including how data is recorded, stored, and shared.
-Because the course relies fundamentally on GitHub, a collaborative code and data sharing platform, we will introduce the use of git and GitHub, using the lab session to guide students through in setting up an account and subscribing to the course organisation and assignments.
+In the first week, we will give an overview of the course.
+As the course relies fundamentally on GitHub, a collaborative code and data sharing platform, we will introduce the use of git and GitHub, using the lab session to guide students through setting up an account and subscribing to the course organisation and assignments.

 Lecture Notes: